 - Clay Oven – Thai food

-I hope this helps you plan the best trip ever!
+I hope you get to try everything Mcleodganj and Dharamshala have to offer!
 If you do manage to try any of these, send me a picture on Instagram 🙂

 And if you find something amazing that I’ve missed, let me know! 🙂